-The second such story on the human-condition is the one on Cain and Abel and it might be told this way: Once upon a time, two children are born.
+The second such story on the human condition is the one about Cain and Abel and it might be told this way: Once upon a time, two children are born.
 The older is Abel and everything about him is right.
 The sun itself seems to shine through his body, his talents, his temperament.
-Born just when his mum and dad most want a child, he never disappoints them, or anyone else.
-Love and good-cheer seemed to surround him and he succeeds effortlessly at everything he tries.
+Born just when his mom and dad most want a child, he never disappoints them, or anyone else.
+Love and good cheer seemed to surround him and he succeeds effortlessly at everything he tries.
 The smoke of his sacrifice goes naturally upwards.

 Eventually your failures, forever seen in the shadow of Abel’s light, overcome you.
 You become bitter and resentful and lash out at Abel, trying to tear away his goodness, even as everyone around you sees the bitterness and envy in your eyes and begins to avoid you because of this.
 That further stigmatization, unspoken but always present, causes still a deeper loneliness and resentfulness.
 You become Cain.

 Few of us admit to being jealous.
-Jealousy, we believe, is too petty a thing, something beneath our dignity, Yet jealousy is one of the most pervasive and destructive forces on the planet, more deeply engrained in all of us than we ever have the courage to admit.
-It’s no accident that, among the ten commandments, jealousy gets two commandments, while murder and adultery have only one each.
-It’s no accident either that the Gospels see satan and the devil as working primarily through envy (the devil by using it to divide people from each other and thus dissipate families and communities, and satan by using it to bring about the kind of mob-madness that leads to crucifixions).
-Envy is one of the classic, seven deadly sins.
+Jealousy, we believe, is too petty a thing, something beneath our dignity.
+Yet jealousy is one of the most pervasive and destructive forces on the planet, more deeply ingrained in all of us than we ever have the courage to admit.
+It’s no accident that, among the Ten Commandments, jealousy gets two commandments, while murder and adultery have only one each.
+It’s no accident either that the Gospels see satan and the devil as working primarily through envy (the devil by using it to divide people from each other and thus dissipate families and communities, and satan by using it to bring about the kind of mob madness that leads to crucifixions).
+Envy is one of the classic seven deadly sins.
 It deserves its place on that lofty list.
 None of us are immune to it.
 The stigma of Cain marks us all.

-And it’s too a huge, huge hurtle in the spiritual life.
+And it’s a huge, huge hurtle in the spiritual life.
 Why?

-To move towards the day when we can “offer unending praise” involves acknowledging our jealousy and bitterness, grieving our less- than-perfect lives, moving beyond the sophistication of a culture that tells us to praise nothing, and, most important of all, it involves forgiving: We need to forgive ourselves, our parents, our culture, our church, our teachers, our mentors, those who have wounded us, life itself, and God Himself for the state of things and the state of our lives.
-Otherwise we will die as we live, harbouring bitterness, threatened by others’s good fortune, wanting to possess what isn’t ours, more easily speaking words of criticism than of admiration, and not having had sufficient practice in what constitutes eternal life, namely, “offering endless praise”.
+To move towards the day when we can “offer unending praise” involves acknowledging our jealousy and bitterness, grieving our less than perfect lives, and moving beyond the sophistication of a culture that tells us to praise nothing.
+Most important of all, it involves forgiving: We need to forgive ourselves, our parents, our culture, our church, our teachers, our mentors, those who have wounded us, life itself, and God for the state of things and the state of our lives.
+Otherwise we will die as we live, harbouring bitterness, threatened by others good fortune, wanting to possess what isn’t ours, more easily speaking words of criticism than of admiration, and not having had sufficient practice in what constitutes eternal life, namely, “offering endless praise”.